pombreda/lepl/doc-src/debugging.rst

 work) to undertand why.
 Fortunately, LEPL includes some features that can make life easier.

+.. note:

-**Note:** This section does not describe "known errors" (for example, generating an error message for the user when they enter text that is wrong in an expected way).
+  This section does not describe "known errors" (for example, generating an error message for the user when they enter text that is wrong in an expected way).
 That issue is addressed in ....
 What is discussed here are the "unknown errors" you face when a parser fails to work with good input.

 Deepest Matches